 - 1. This course will be offered online only; students must have access to a reliable computer and internet. - 2.
-This course is required for the post-bachelor's Paralegal Certificate. - 3.
+This course is an elective in the post-bachelor's Paralegal Certificate. - 3.
 Students will have access to Westlaw & Lexis online legal research tool at no additional charge.
 Use of these resources is required.